mnikitha1408/nikitha-portfolio/final_project2.md

 2. Add context to the WhatsApp users graph for the example.
 3. Change the title and labels in the pie-chart to make it clear.
 4. Change the style of the chart that depicts the population getting their news from social media.
 Either compare it against total population (stacked chart or area chart) or think about a different way to portray it.
+5. Resize the charts on Shorthand for the final presentation.
+They are currently taking up the whole screen and are distorted.